Strings, Part I#

 You can chain concatenations.
 We could make a full sentence adding a period:

-Note to Python programmers: Unfortunately there is no * multiplication operator for strings in C#.
+Note to Python programmers: C# has no * multiplication operator for strings.

-In csharp declare and initialize a string variable.
+In a scratch program, declare and initialize a string variable.
 Write an expression that evaluates to four copies of the string, so it works no matter what value you gave your string.

-In csharp declare and initialize two int’s, x and y.
-Then enter an expression whose value is “x + y is 56”, except that 56 is replaced by the sum of x and y, and is not a literal, but calculated from the actual values of variables x and y (which do not need to add up to 56 specifically).
+In a scratch program, declare and initialize two int variables, x and y.
+Then write an expression whose value is “x + y is 56”, except that 56 is replaced by the sum of x and y, and is not a literal, but calculated from the actual values of variables x and y (which do not need to add up to 56 specifically).

 This has a trick to it.